erikdubois/Sardi/README.md

 https://sourceforge.net/projects/sardi/files/?source=directory

-Extract this tar.gz file with fileroller, engrampa or any other package.
+Extract this tar.gz file with fileroller, engrampa or any other application.

 Make sure that you have an hidden folder .icons in your home folder by pressing CTRL + H.